-Change Description CPI change Powerco's forecast net allowable revenue, which excludes pass-through costs and recoverable costs and any wash-up draw down, is adjusted annually for the forecast change in Consumer Price Index (CPI).
-This forecast change of 2.03% has increased forecast revenue by \$4.9m.
-Quality incentive adjustment The quality incentive scheme allows Powerco to earn additional revenue for performing better than the quality targets, and to receive less revenue for performing below the quality targets.
-The overall quality incentive adjustment for FY23 is +\$0.6m, compared to +\$0.5m in FY22.
-Revenue wash-up Powerco calculates an annual 'wash-up' of the difference between the revenue received and allowable revenue.
-The revenue wash-up amount increased from +\$4.8m in FY22 to +\$25.8m in FY23.
+Change Description DPP Transition Powerco's forecast net allowable revenue, which excludes pass-through and recoverable costs, and any wash-up draw down, has increased by \$70.8m, to \$321.7m.
+This is due to moving from a Customised Price Path to the Default Price Path, and adjustments to allowances for inflation, and vegetation management.
+Quality incentive adjustment The quality incentive scheme allows Powerco additional revenue for performing better than the quality targets, and less revenue for performing below the quality targets.
+The overall quality incentive adjustment for FY24 is -\$1.3m, compared to +\$0.6m in FY23.
+Revenue wash-up An annual 'wash-up' of the difference between the revenue received and allowable revenue is calculated.
+The revenue wash-up amount for FY24 is +\$14.5m, compared to +\$25.8m in FY23.
 This washup largely relates to the early replacement of aged assets due to growth or reliability requirements, and is effectively the accelerated depreciation on those assets.
 It is referred to 'loss on disposal' in regulatory accounting terms.
 Capex and Opex IRIS The IRIS mechanisms are designed to incentivise efficient capital and operating expenditure.
-The net adjustment to revenue is +\$0.1m for FY23, compared to -\$1.6m in FY22.
-This means Powerco's actual expenditure in preceding years was higher than our allowance, and we are recovering a portion of that through by increasing our total pass through and recoverable costs.
-Change in transmission costs Transmission costs, including Transpower's charges and ACOT payments, are recoverable costs that are reflected directly in revenue.
-These increased from \$104.4m in FY22 to \$106.3m in FY23.
-Chargeable RCPDs, including the demands offset by ACOT generators, increased from 828MW in FY22 to 852MW in FY23.
+The net adjustment to revenue is -\$5.7m for FY24, compared to +\$0.1m for FY23.
+This means Powerco's actual expenditure in preceding years was lower than our allowance, and we are returning a portion of that through our total pass through and recoverable costs.
+Change in transmission costs Transpower has adopted a new Transmission Pricing Methodology for FY24, which has materially altered the cost allocation across its customers.
+Powerco's FY24 transmission charges, including pass through costs, have dropped to \$98.1m in FY24, from \$111.0m in FY23.